Uber's massive hack: What we know

 The agency gave Uber 180 days to obtain an independent audit into its privacy and security practices.
 Tuesday's data breach notification falls within that time frame.

 Other countries have similar rules regarding breaches.
-The UK's top data privacy organization slammed Uber on Wednesday.
+The U.K.'s top data privacy organization slammed Uber on Wednesday.

-"If UK citizens were affected then we should have been notified so that we could assess and verify the impact on people whose data was exposed," James Dipple-Johnstone, deputy commissioner of the Information Commissioner's Office, said in a statement.
+"If U.K. citizens were affected then we should have been notified so that we could assess and verify the impact on people whose data was exposed," James Dipple-Johnstone, deputy commissioner of the Information Commissioner's Office, said in a statement.
 "Deliberately concealing breaches from regulators and citizens could attract higher fines for companies."

+The Office of the Australian Information and Privacy Commissioner said it was aware of the hack, and had "commenced inquiries with Uber."

+The Italian Data Protection Authority said it assessing the scale of the breach.
+"We are dismayed by the poor transparency shown towards users, which we intend to investigate," authority president Antonello Soro said in a statement.

 Yet another data breach